captainNerdBeard/FigurenotesMS/README.md

 ## Using the plugin

-1. Select the bits of the score you wish to change
+1. Select the bits of the score you wish to change, OR, don't make any selection, and the plugin will change the whole score.
+2. If you want to select a single note, click it, and then press [Shift+Right Arrow] which will select the note in question plus the note after it.
+Then press [Shift+Left Arrow], this will shrink the selection to the initial note.
-2. Go to 'Plugins/Colour Notes/Figurenotes Colours' or 'Plugins/Colour Notes/Figurenotes Shapes' and select as required
+3. Go to 'Plugins/Colour Notes/Figurenotes Colours' or 'Plugins/Colour Notes/Figurenotes Shapes' and select as required

 ## Removing the plugin